Date of Policy: 17 January 2018

 - Behaved towards a child or children in a way that indicates she/he is unsuitable to work with children.

-If the LADO is unavailable or the concern is raised out of hours you should contact the MASH on any their main numbers or the out of hours service or, in an emergency, the police.
+If the concern is raised out of hours you should contact the MASH on the out of hours service number or, in an emergency, the police.

 Records should be stored in a secured place and access to them will be strictly limited to relevant staff and external professionals on a need to know basis.